A quick lesson in trucking law: maintenance duty

 Although we were able to come to a settlement of the Robinson’s injury claims, nothing can make up for the fact that their lives have been forever changed by both a trucking company’s and trailer owner’s utter negligence.

-* Note: These rules apply regardless of the size of a trucking company, or the state where it is headquartered.
+* Note: These rules apply to all trucking companies, regardless of size or location.
 Even when trucking companies lease, rather than own, trucking equipment, they also must have a scheduled vehicle repair program.
-Or, they must make sure that the equipment’s owner inspects and fixes the equipment.
+Or, they must make sure that the equipment’s owner performs safety inspections and fixes the equipment.